Melbourne Campervan Hire

 Victoria as a state is relatively compact – so you can fit a lot in during a one-week stay starting in Melbourne.
 It’s also very diverse.
 There are alpine regions with excellent ski resorts, historic former gold mining towns, incredible coastline scenery, superb national parks, pretty spa country, and the mighty Murray River.

 The state capital is cosmopolitan Melbourne.
 It’s a cultured, artistic city with a great food and nightlife scene, some of Australia’s most famous festivals, unique bars and boutiques, and fabulous shopping.
+Several campervan hire options are available in Melbourne to begin an adventure.

 Suggested 7 day roadtrip from Melbourne Australia